Blog

 ☸️ Sysdig Runtime Insights and Docker Scout

-Sysdig and Docker have jointly announced an integration at DockerCon, merging Sysdig runtime insights with Docker Scout.
-This collaboration aims to aid developers in prioritizing risk assessment within their CLI and simplify vulnerability identification in container-based applications.
+Sysdig and Docker have announced an integration at DockerCon, merging Sysdig runtime insights with Docker Scout.
+This collaboration helps developers prioritize risk assessment within their CLI and simplifies vulnerability identification in container-based applications.
 Docker Scout, an event-based tool, enhances the development process by providing integrations with Sysdig, JFrog Artifactory, AWS ECR, BastionZero, GitHub, GitLab, CircleCI, and Jenkins, optimizing DevSecOps workflows.

-Eric Carter, a senior product marketing manager at Sysdig, underscores the significance of Docker Scout as a conduit for Sysdig's container image insights through its cloud-native application protection platform (CNAPP).
+Eric Carter, a senior product marketing manager at Sysdig, highlights the importance of Docker Scout as a conduit for Sysdig's container image insights through its cloud-native application protection platform (CNAPP).

 During DockerCon, Docker, Inc. made Docker Scout generally available, marking a pivotal moment in streamlining the developer's inner-loop process for creating container-based applications.
 The goal is to improve developer productivity, reduce post-deployment vulnerabilities, and expedite image creation, potentially saving developers up to an hour per day per project.